Fathers are incompetent man-children who may be able to keep their kids alive (in a pinch), but not much else.

 I’ve seen the above meme, and others just like it, countless times.
 For each one, there are a host of women commenting “oh, yeah!” and “preach it, girl!”
 I usually just roll my eyes and make a mental note of which of my friends is an idiot that day (or who is getting really annoyed at this silly B.S., which can also be amusing).

-These moms are probably mostly joking or venting, maybe thinking back to particular instances when dad could have done more … or maybe these moms just weren’t thinking at all.
+These moms are probably mostly joking or venting, maybe thinking back to particular instances when their men could have done more … or maybe these moms just weren’t thinking at all.
 Totally understandable.
 I’ve encountered my share of arguably sexist memes and, for an instant, saw a grain of truth in them or just wanted to empathize or bond with the dude who posted it.
 Then I think about the message I’d be sending to the world – about my wife in particular and women in general – and I keep scrolling.
 There are better things to like on the internet.
 But I’m not mad at the women who click “like” and leave messages of support for this view.
 I feel sorry for them.
 Their “partners” are not holding up their end of the implicit parental bargain.

 As a stay-at-home parent, I absolutely depend on my wife.
 Just like she could not put in long hours at work if I didn’t stay home with the kids, I could not take care of the kids all day if she didn’t share those responsibilities when she is home.
-I would lose my god damn mind!
+I would lose my damn mind!

 Upon further reflection, maybe the meme isn’t as far off as I originally thought.
 If the moms who liked it are anything like me, they’re probably hiding in the kitchen once their spouses get home.
 The kids aren’t asking dad where mom is because dad is a useless idiot, they’re asking because there are times when mom doesn’t want to be found!
-It’s a good thing that, like me, she has a partner in this whole parenting thing who is ready, willing and able to take on whatever questions, requests, and demands are thrown his way.
+It’s a good thing that, like me, she has a husband in this whole parenting partnerships thing who is ready, willing and able to take on whatever questions, requests and demands are thrown his way.